ruby/debug/README.md

 DEBUGGER: wait for debugger connection...
 ```

-By default, `rdbg --open` uses UNIX domain socket and generates path name automatically (`/home/ko1/.ruby-debug-sock/ruby-debug-ko1-7773` in this case).
+By default, `rdbg --open` uses UNIX domain socket and generates the path name automatically (`/home/ko1/.ruby-debug-sock/ruby-debug-ko1-7773` in this case).

 You can connect to the debuggee with `rdbg --attach` command (`rdbg -A` for short).